DEPI-Digital-Marketing-Project/DEPI-Digital-Marketing-Specialist-Track-Project-YAT435B-CAI2-DRT1-S5-DEPI2-Team1/README.md

 This repository was created by Abdullah Ibrahim (**contact me** for any inquiries: [Linkedin](https://www.linkedin.com/in/abdullah1s1k/) | 01027609744)

+Note: We have not started executing the campaign yet,
+but we have already completed the planning phase

 **Project Info:**

 - **DEPI Round 2 Graduation Project**